A lot has been written and spoken about in the build-up to this Saturday night’s big fight – Deontay Wilder v Tyson Fury.

 Obviously, we then go back to the officials and Fury would need to rely on those rounds going in his favor – as they always should.

-To get the win, or even a draw – as stated in the numbered lists, Wilder needs to put Fury on the canvas a few times to even up the sessions.
+To get the win, or even a draw – as stated above, Wilder needs to put Fury down at least twice to even the fight.

 It’s hard to imagine Wilder moving around with Fury and outboxing him for enough rounds to nick it on the scorecard.
 This will force the American to throw haymakers from the outset.